rmadhavarao1101/rmadhavarao1101.github.io/_posts/2026-03-23-Leveraging-OCI-Private-Agent-Factory-for-Database-Analysis.md

 8. Generate reports and insights

-   Now let us execute the exploration for the agent to analyze the data and generate insights.
+   Now let us "execute exploration" for the agent to analyze the data and generate insights.

    ![Apex](/images/dataanalysysagent/Exploration_09.png)